 If you have many action items, click Advanced and select Expert mode.
-Once Expert mode is selected, the executing action items prompt for required inputs only once (at the beginning of the operation), and only update the status of the executed action items.
-The status of the executed action items does not display any popup messages for each problem encountered while executing action items.
+Once Expert mode is selected, the executing action items prompt for required inputs only once (at the beginning of the operation), and only update the status of the executed action items does not display any popup messages for each problem encountered while executing action items.